“Return to your homes!” Avinon exhorted. “Flee, lock your doors, shut yourselves in your cellars! The storm cometh!”

 “Then ye will walk the road with me, the Prophet of the Black Crow,” Avinon proclaimed, “the road to Merolate!”

 Rubbing his forehead, Prime Wezzix dropped another report onto the growing pile to his right.
-“Borivat, what in balance is going on in this realm?
+“Borivat, what is going on in this realm?
 Has the whole world gone absolutely mad?”

 “I doubt we’d be able to prove that if we had records going back centuries, even to the Warring Tribes period.”
 Jabbing his finger at the pages with an uncharacteristic vehemence, Borivat punctuated his next statement.
 “Weather like this does.
 Not.
 Happen.”
 He slumped, and sighed.
 “It just doesn’t make any sense.”